dantleech/blog/content/posts/2025/12-14-homeserver.md

   `firefox`).
 - Run `nixos-rebuild switch`
 - Reboot
-- `git clone git@github.com:dantleech/mynixossystem` (the repository
-  containing my configurations).
+- `git clone git@github.com:dantleech/mynixossystem` (the private repository containing my configurations).
 - Create a new folder for the host (I have one directory per host).
 - Copy the `/etc/nixos/configuration.nix` and